Parks and Recreation

 Craters of the Moon National Monument and Preserve

 This enormous park, 400 square miles, located in Idaho definitely has a different planet-type appearance to it.
 Much of the landscape basically consists of undulating black mounds with really nothing else.
 That's because those mounds were once made with molten lava.
 This area has some of the best rift cracks in the world (including the deepest on earth at 800 feet), varieties of basaltic lava, ancient tree molds and lava tubes.
 Within this desolate landscape, you can also see fissure vents, cones, and giant rock blocks.
-But in
+But in some spots, there are also wildflowers, shrubs, and trees.
+It's truly one of the strangest places in the National

 Read more »